 Company meetings need not be held in the UK or Scotland.

-Usually it is 1 working day.
+Incorporation time is usually 1 working day.

 RECURRING AND MAINTENANCE FEE AS FROM 2ND YEAR

 - Recurring Maintenance Fees as from 2nd Year - $595

 - Preparing and Submission of Annual Return